-I teach anyone aged five and over, with ability levels ranging from complete beginner to advanced.
+I teach piano students of all ages, with ability levels ranging from complete beginner to advanced.
 Lessons are held in my home on my beautiful Yamaha U3H (below).
 I teach throughout school holidays as required and I can effectively prepare students for ABRSM piano exams, up to Grade 8.

 My Teaching Style

 I see each student as an individual with their own objectives, preference of genres and ability.
 I appreciate the many benefits of learning to play the piano, rather than solely concentrating on taking exams, performing and competing.
 Music is ultimately there to be enjoyed, no matter how one wishes to do so.
 For those who do wish to share their piano playing with others or practice playing their exam repertoire to a live audience, I put on an informal annual Summer recital!